 Inspired by Lund et al BMJ Open 2019.
 Photo by Ryan Moreno on Unsplash- representing waking up soaking wet as some of my patients describe...
 This paper hit the ground running, so to speak.
 I guess it must have been press released by BMJ, because it ended up on the BBC News website late on Saturday 9th March … Continue reading Hot flushes 2019

-This blog was first published on 15th March 2016 on https://blogs.bmj.com/aim/ Comments on: Ee et al Ann Int Med 2016 A large rigorous trial published in a prestigious general medical journal, and the usual mantra rings out – acupuncture is no better than sham.
-In this case there was not a fraction of difference from a … Continue reading Acupuncture for menopausal hot flushes
+This blog was first published on 15th March 2016 on BMJ Blogs (link no longer available).
+Comments on: Ee et al Ann Int Med 2016 A large rigorous trial published in a prestigious general medical journal, and the usual mantra rings out – acupuncture is no better than sham.
+In this case there was not a … Continue reading Acupuncture for menopausal hot flushes